 - When checking your soil’s electrical conductivity you must be within the root zone.

 - Throughout the root zone different bacterial communities exist based on the type of root exudate.
 A diversity of microbial communities means there may be a slight range of EC’s.

 Soil Air - "Air Within the Soil"

 Feeding microbes is only half of their survival.
 Beneficial soil microbes require air to breath.
 No different than humans, these tiny creatures need air to survive.
 The air we breathe, however, is different than the air in the soil.
-While both contain nitrogen, oxygen, argon and other gases, soil air contains approximately a hundred times as much carbon dioxide as atmospheric air.
+While both contain nitrogen, oxygen, argon and other gases, soil air contains approximately ten times as much carbon dioxide as atmospheric air.
 The high concentration of carbon dioxide is necessary for plant production.